byoung/me/resume.md

 Owner, co-founder, consultant, and engineer for a technology, cybersecurity, and regulatory compliance consulting company providing services to a globally distributed set of SaaS and healthcare companies.

 - Architected, designed, and implemented a regulatory compliance application.
-- Technology consulting covering cybersecurity, regulatory compliance, and high availability SaaS software architecture, design and implementation.
+- Technology consulting covering cybersecurity, AI, regulatory compliance, and high availability SaaS software architecture, design and implementation.
 - Demonstrated thought leadership in the technology, security, and regulatory compliance industries.

 ### **Medidata Solutions | New York, NY, USA | 2009–2023**